Just Jack: Career

 Allsopp's debut album, titled The Outer Marker, released in 2002 by the independent label RGR Records, was a collection of songs about modern life, relationships, and the pressures of social situations.
 The album spawned three singles "Paradise (Lost & Found)", "Snowflakes" and "Triple Tone Eyes".
 "Snowflakes", his first song to enter the charts at number 164, samples The Cure's song "Lullaby" from their album Disintegration.

 He did not gain fame until 2007, following his TV debut on BBC2's Later... with Jools Holland, and then on the Channel 4 show The Friday Night Project, where he performed the single "Starz in Their Eyes", which reached number two in the UK Singles Chart.
 The following three singles from the album Overtones, "Glory Days", "Writer's Block" and "No Time" did not make the top thirty.
-"Starz In Their Eyes" was also featured in the Dolce & Gabbana Summer 2008 fashion show, and the Xbox 360 Kinect game Kinect Sports.
+"Starz in Their Eyes" was also featured in the Dolce & Gabbana Summer 2008 fashion show, and the Xbox 360 Kinect game Kinect Sports.
 He also collaborated with Kylie Minogue on the song "I Talk Too Much", for the American release of Overtones.

 Allsopp performed at Glastonbury Festival, V Festival and T4 on the Beach in 2007 and again at Glastonbury Festival in 2009.
 He also performed at Guilfest in 2010.

-He released his third album All Night Cinema on 31 August 2009, preceded by its first single "Embers", which had its premiere on BBC Radio 1 on 12 January 2009, and second single "The Day I Died", which became Jack's second highest-charting single on the UK Singles Chart, peaking at number 11.
+He released his third album All Night Cinema on 31 August 2009, preceded by its first single "Embers", which had its premiere on BBC Radio 1 on 12 January 2009, and second single "The Day I Died", which became Allsopp's second highest-charting single on the UK Singles Chart, peaking at number 11.
 Both singles peaked inside the top 20.
 The original choice for second single was "Doctor Doctor" but the single release was subsequently postponed.